 In October 2009 a second tram-train trial was announced.
-This will see tram-trains replacing mainline passenger trains on the branch line between Watford Junction and St Albans.
+The idea was for tram-trains to replace mainline passenger trains on the branch line between Watford Junction and St Albans.
 Watford is just outside London (to the north) and the line is electrified at 25,000v ac using overhead wires.
-It is assumed that the freight trains which use this line will continue to be able to do so.
+It is assumed that the plan included permitting the freight trains which use this line to continue to be able to do so.
 The official press release announcing these proposals included the following:

 The proposed improvements would enable passengers to travel between St Albans and Watford on a regular half-hourly tram and allow for the possibility of an even greater frequency of three trams per hour.
 The trams would replace the existing train service link, which currently operates on an irregular schedule with just one train every 45 minutes, providing a better service for around 450,000 passengers a year who currently use it.